For drilling, there are three basic criteria to consider when selecting a drill: material, coating, and geometric features.

 Aluminum Nitride Coating

-In general, cobalt-containing diamond with titanium carbonitride or titanium nitride coatings is a more economical solution.
+In general, using cobalt-containing diamond with titanium carbonitride or titanium nitride coatings is a more cost-effective solution.

 3. Geometric features